 - Improved observability

-- Optimizes logs of liveness probes sent from SLB to apiserver.
+- Optimizes logs of liveness probes that are sent from Server Load Balancer (SLB) instances to apiserver.

-- Optimizes the outputs of the get cs command in managed clusters.
+- Optimizes the output of the get cs command in managed Kubernetes clusters.

-- Optimizes monitoring metrics on sandboxed containers based on compatibility with existing metrics APIs.
+- Optimizes metrics of sandboxed containers based on the Summary API and container API.